VForWaTer/vforwater-portal/USERHELP.md

 ## Log in

-For the login process your browser has to accept cookies.
+Your browser has to accept cookies to log in.

 ## Access your Data